askpatrickw/awesome-fordtransit/NEW_MODEL_TRANSIT_ORDERS_FAQ.md

 ## What options are likely to delay my order?
 That varies from year to year.
 One thing in 2022 was the power sliders.
-But that doesn't mean it wil be in 2023.
+But that doesn't mean it will be in 2023.

 ## What do the different order priorities mean?